 At RLE we always go “above and beyond” to offer excellent services in one location and tailored to the needs of our PIs.
 We are twenty professionals comprising the RLE headquarters.
 As a group we have strong core competencies in fiscal, personnel, communications, media and design, IT and space management.
 In a nutshell our value to you is that we reduce your administrative work load thereby freeing your time to do research.
 We also perform a liaison role between PIs and key central offices of MIT, as needed, such as the Office of the Vice President for Research and the Office of Sponsored Programs.

 - Leadership and Research Mentoring

 - Strategic Communications, Media and Design

 - Facilities and Space Management

-Operations are jointly overseen by RLE’s Assistant Directors: David W. Foss (Information Technology Services), Mary Markel Murphy (Administration and Human Resources), and Justin M. Wade (Finance and Sponsor Relations.)
-RLE Director, Yoel Fink, his two Associate Directors, Wolfgang Ketterle and Marc Baldo, and the Assistant Directors, form RLE’s executive management team.
+Operations are jointly overseen by RLE’s Assistant Directors David W. Foss (Facilities, Information Technology Services and Media) and Richard A. Petruzzelli (Fiscal Administration and Human Resources).
+RLE Director Marc Baldo, his two Associate Directors, Wolfgang Ketterle and Yoel Fink, and the Assistant Directors, form RLE’s executive management team.

 Charges for RLE Services

 The cost of providing services to PIs by RLE is recovered through an allocation.
 The allocation rates are approved by the Office of Sponsored Programs and pertain to 12 interdepartmental labs at MIT.
 These costs are largely administrative and support salaries and non-salary expenses incurred in the overall administration and management of the lab.
 Certain accounts excluded from receiving the charge are laboratory director general accounts, service facilities, fabricated equipment, phone equipment and network accounts.